awsdocs/amazon-sagemaker-developer-guide/doc_source/ip-insights-training-data-formats.md

 # IP Insights Training Data Formats<a name="ip-insights-training-data-formats"></a>

 The following are the available data input formats for the IP Insights algorithm\.
 Amazon SageMaker built\-in algorithms adhere to the common input training format described in [Common data formats for training](cdf-training.md)\.
-However, the Amazon SageMaker IP Insights algorithm currently supports only the CSV data input format\.
+However, the SageMaker IP Insights algorithm currently supports only the CSV data input format\.

 ## IP Insights Training Data Input Formats<a name="ip-insights-training-input-format-requests"></a>